vgvassilev/clad/README.md

 Note: Clad currently differentiates types such as `int`/`char`/`boolean` as any real type (such as `float`, `double`, etc.) would be differentiated.
 Users should keep in mind that Clad *does not* warn against lossy casts, which on differentiation may result in incorrect derivatives.

+Note: If for any reason clad is unable to algorithmically differentiate a function, it automatically switches to numerically differentiating the same.
+To disable this behavior, please compile your programs with the `-DCLAD_NO_NUM_DIFF` flag.
+The numerical differentiation functionality can also be used standalone over a wide range of function signatures with minimal user intervention.
+[This presentation](https://indico.cern.ch/event/1066812/contributions/4495279/attachments/2301763/3915404/Numerical%20Differentiaition%20.pdf) provides more information on what can be numerically differentiated.
+For a comprehensive demo on using custom user defined types with numerical differentiation, you can check out [this demo](https://github.com/vgvassilev/clad/blob/master/demos/CustomTypeNumDiff.cpp).

 ## Specifying custom derivatives
 Sometimes Clad may be unable to differentiate your function (e.g. if its definition is in a library and source code is not available).
 Alternatively, an efficient/more numerically stable expression for derivatives may be know.
 In such cases, it is useful to be able to specify a custom derivatives for your function.